alan-turing-institute/sqlsynthgen/docs/source/tutorials/loan_applications.rst

      - A3
      - A4
      - A5
-     - ...
    * - 1
      - Hl.m.
 Praha
      - Prague
      - 1204953
      - 0
    * - 2
-     - Benesov central
+     - Benesov
-     - Bohemia
+     - central Bohemia
      - 88884
      - 80
    * - 3
+     - Beroun
-     - Beroun central
+     - central Bohemia
      - 75232
      - 55

-Adding a Client -> Tkeys Foreign Key
+Adding a Foreign Key
 ++++++++++++++++++++++++++++++++++++

 We notice that the source database does not have a foreign key constraint between the ``clients.tkey_id`` column and the ``tkeys.id`` column, even though it looks like there ought to be one.